Alveolus

 - Type I cell >

-A simple squamous epithelium (pulmonary epithelial or type I alveolar cells) lines most of the alveolar surface.
-The cytoplasm of its cells is too thin to be identified with the light microscope, but occasionally a flattened epithelial nucleus (arrow) can be seen lying adjacent to the alveolar space.
+Pulmonary epithelial or type I alveolar cells form a simple squamous epithelium that lines most of the alveolar surface.
+The cytoplasm of the cells is too thin to be resolved with the light microscope, but occasionally a flattened epithelial nucleus can be seen protruding into the alveolar space.
+Though Type II cells outnumber Type I cells by nearly two to one, 95% of the alveolar surface is covered by the flattened Type I cells.

 - Type II cells >